mohtermanini/Astudio-api/README.md

 # Setup Instructions:
 1- Import the Database

-    Execute [atstudio.sql] file
+    Download [astudio-database.sql] file from the root of this repository or from [here](https://www.dropbox.com/scl/fi/zc6gbok0j32dw23xaphmr/atstudio-database.sql?rlkey=ja7m7sud6cbftgjvdb4s0q71k&st=m0b94mg8&dl=0) then execute it in your database.

 2- Launch application using [php artisan serve]

 3- Import Postman Collection

-    Import the [Astudio postman apis.json] file into Postman.
+    Download the [Astudio postman apis.json] file from the root of this repository or from [here](https://www.dropbox.com/scl/fi/1ny9akdjzqzf1d800zhs4/Astudio-postman-apis.json?rlkey=uhhtf1r444v7uecuc1kmhz73j&st=9y9kodtb&dl=0) then imported it into Postman.

 4- Define Postman Environment

-    - Create a new environment and create new variable inside it called [baseUrlV1].
+    - Create a new environment inside postman and create new variable inside it called [baseUrlV1].
 	- Set [baseUrlV1] to [http://localhost:8000/api] (adjust the port to match your application).

 5- Select Postman Environment